Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 | Regulatory approvals (high level) | EU authorization reported; coverage also references additional required approvals in France/Luxembourg |

-Key professionals: a cross-border advisor stack built for implementation risk.
-Large cross-border restructurings often turn on execution details—intercreditor alignments, documentation mechanics across governing-law regimes, and regulatory approvals that can become gating items.
-Casino’s process reflects that reality.
-Industry coverage highlights a multi-jurisdiction advisor mix that is typical of transactions where the core plan is French, but the documentation perimeter includes New York law instruments and global clearing infrastructure.
-Awards coverage identified Rothschild & Co as a key advisor to Casino and highlighted how the restructuring moved from proposal to closing over roughly nine months, from July 2023 to March 2024.
-Reporting on the chapter 15 recognition effort referenced major international firms involved across the transaction, including Freshfields, Latham & Watkins, and Weil Gotshal & Manges.
+Key professionals.
+Awards coverage identified Rothschild & Co as a key advisor to Casino and described the restructuring as moving from proposal to closing over roughly nine months, from July 2023 to March 2024.
+Reporting referenced major international firms including Freshfields, Latham & Watkins, and Weil Gotshal & Manges.

 In April 2024, Casino announced the first tranche of transfers: 121 stores (including supermarkets and hypermarkets) at an enterprise value of €698 million, with subsequent tranches scheduled for later in 2024 and with protections for employees assigned to transferred stores (including continuation of key collective agreement provisions for 15 months) described in the release.